 Stuck up rich kids who comprise the dance crew treat the country girl like dirt and make fun of her, until one day, she tires of the bullying and shows off her newfound dance moves.
 Then, everybody is now good friends and she's welcomed in as part of the dance crew that's soon set to face off against the "evil" Korean dance team champs.
 Along the way, she catches the eye of the playboy rich dude who owns the dance studio, and romance between the two is afoot.

-This movie is oh so predictable, and it's a story that's been told a thousand times before fish out of water ugly duckling finds her calling in the bright lights of the big city while making friends and finding love.
+This movie is oh so predictable, and it's a story that's been told a thousand times before; fish out of water ugly duckling finds her calling in the bright lights of the big city while making friends and finding love.
 Is this version of this age old tale worth checking out?...Probably not, but you won't kill yourself if you watch it.

-The rest of the cast consists of the main love interest played by Daniel Wu, her best friend from back home, her dad she left behind, the snotty dance crew who come to embrace her, and a few other people they're mostly serviceable, but I've never really quite understood the appeal of Daniel Wu I've seen him in a ton of stuff, and he's never awful and doesn't irritate me per se but, I just don't see the star power that he apparently is supposed to have Oh well, to each their own I guess.
+The rest of the cast consists of the main love interest played by Daniel Wu, her best friend from back home, her dad she left behind, the snotty dance crew who come to embrace her, and a few other people; they're mostly serviceable, but I've never really quite understood the appeal of Daniel Wu.
+I've seen him in a ton of stuff, and he's never awful and doesn't irritate me per se, but I just don't see the star power that he apparently is supposed to have.
+Oh well, to each their own I guess.

-That's about it a few more random thoughts:
+That's about it.
+A few more random thoughts:

-It took me about 1 or 2 minutes into viewing this film to say to myself; "Hmmm, this movie seems like Stephen Chow must be involved somehow" Sure enough, he's the main credited writer, and this production clearly has all of the earmarks and undertones of his trademark approach to storytelling.
+It took me about 1 or 2 minutes into viewing this film to say to myself, "Hmmm, this movie seems like Stephen Chow must be involved somehow".
+Sure enough, he's the main credited writer, and this production clearly has all of the earmarks and undertones of his trademark approach to storytelling.

-As it stands, this movie is definitely NOT AWESOME! it is average at best.
-Didn't hate it, but, can't ever see myself desiring to watch it again.
-I could see some people liking it up to a 6 or maybe a 6.5 or so, and others disliking it down to a 4 or thereabouts but that should be about its range overall.
+As it stands, this movie is definitely NOT AWESOME!
+It's just too silly, too predictable, and not well executed or well put together.
+It's an average movie at best.
+Didn't hate it, but can't ever see myself desiring to watch it again.
+I could see some people liking it up to a 6 or maybe a 6.5 or so, and others disliking it down to a 4 or thereabouts, but that should be about its range overall.